 This course is designed to prepare the student for employment in a home health agency.
 It includes basic knowledge and adaptation of skills to help meet the psychosocial, physical, and environmental needs of an individual or family in their home.
 The student works under the supervision of a Registered Nurse (RN) or Licensed Practical Nurse (LPN) to provide care in a home setting.
 The HHA course covers 20 clock hours of instructional learning as required by the Kansas Department for Aging and Disability Services (KDADS).
 The HHA course prepares the student to take the examination developed by KDADS.
+Course offered spring semesters.

 - 1. Must be 16 years of age at time of enrollment; - 2.
-Active Kansas CNA Certification at time of enrollment; - 3.
-Photo I.D. and social security card required; - 4.
+Required to provide an active Kansas CNA Certification prior to taking the state HHA exam; - 3.
+Original photo I.D. and social security card required; - 4.
 Complete Nelson Denny reading test with a minimum score of eight (8).